CenterForOpenScience/osf.io/README.md

 [repository](https://github.com/CenterForOpenScience/waterbutler) and
 [documentation](https://waterbutler.readthedocs.org/en/latest/) for information on how to set up and run this service.

+#### Modular File Renderer

+The Modular File Renderer (MFR) is used to render uploaded files to HTML via an iFrame so that they can be viewed directly on the OSF.
+Files will not be rendered if the MFR is not running.
+Consult [repository] (https://github.com/CenterForOpenScience/modular-file-renderer) for information on how to install and run the MFR.

 ## Installation

 These instructions assume a working knowledge of package managers and the command line.